UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 <details><summary>Check is allowed description</summary>

 #### Overview
-Check if a user is allowed to use a collection.
+Checks if user is allowed to use the collection.
 Returns true or false.

 #### Brief example
 ```typescript